Scalingo/documentation/_posts/app/2017-03-10-review-apps.md

 ## What about Addons, collaborators and environment variables?

 If you've enabled Review Apps, a new application will be created every time a new Pull Request is opened in your GitHub repository.
-This new application is a child application (we'll see later this year which new exciting stuff this link will help us build).
+This new application is a child application (we'll see later this year which new exciting stuff this specification will help us build).
 This child app will have a copy of add-ons, collaborators and environment variables from the parent application.

 Most of the time you want to customize those 3 things.
 That's where the new postdeploy hooks and manifest come in handy.
 Combining those two powerful features, you can tailor exactly how child apps are configured and their behaviors.